regebro/supporting-python-3/source/preparing.rst

 Preparing for Python 3
 ===========================================================================

-Before you start the actual porting there are several things you should do to prepare your code to make the transition to Python 3 as smooth as possible, by changing things that are hard for ``2to3`` to port correctly.
+Before you start adding Python 3 support there are several things you should do to prepare your code to make the transition to Python 3 as smooth as possible, by changing things that are hard for ``2to3`` to fix.
 These are things you can do right now even if you don't plan to move to Python 3 yet and in some cases they will even speed up your code under Python 2.

-You might also want to read the chapter on :ref:`improving-chapter`, which contains many other improvements you can do to your code even before porting.
+You might also want to read the chapter on :ref:`improving-chapter`, which contains many other improvements you can apply to your code.

 ---------------------------------------------------------------------------
 Run under Python 2.7.
 ---------------------------------------------------------------------------

-The first step in the porting process is to get your code running in Python 2.6 or 2.7.
+The first step in the process is to get your code running in Python 2.6 or 2.7.
 It isn't very important which version you use here, but obviously the last Python 2 version makes the most sense, so if you can use Python 2.7, do so.